symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

 .. tip::

-    You don't have to escape the percent characters here, since the Translation loaders know how to deal with them.
+    You don't have to escape the percent characters here, since the Translation loaders do not try to evaluate container variables.

-For changing the default translation domain (messages), you should use the ``cmf_seo.translation_domain`` setting:
+For changing the default translation domain, use the ``cmf_seo.translation_domain`` setting:

 .. configuration-block::